 Tip: Each comment in an artifact or task has a unique ID with its own URL.
 To link directly to a particular comment, copy that comment's URL and paste it into an email, a project page, or another comment.
 For example, to point to the third comment in artifact 12345, write artf12345#3 in your comment.
-(If the artifact or task you are linking to is on a different site, give the complete URL, like this:
+(If the artifact or task you are linking to is on a different site, give the complete URL, like this: http://mysite.com/sf/go/task1234#3.)

-http://mysite.com/sf/go/task1234#3.)

-- 1. Click Tracker in the project navigation bar. - 2.
-On the list of project trackers, click the tracker artifact you want to update.

-- 3. On the Artifact Details page, click Edit. - 4.
-On the Edit Artifact Details page, make your changes and click Save. - 5.
-Back on the Artifact Details page, change any other fields that need updating, and click Update.
+- 1. Click Trackers in the project navigation bar. - 2.
+On the list of project trackers, click the tracker you want to update. - 3.
+On the List Artifacts page, select the tracker artifact you want to update. - 4.
+On the View Artifact page, click Edit. - 5.
+On the Edit Artifact page, make your changes and click Save. - 6.
+On the View Artifact page, change any other fields if required, and click Update.

-All updates to the artifact are recorded in the Comments section of the Status or Comments tab.
+All updates to the artifact are recorded in the Comments section of the Status/Comments tab.